Recap: Where We Left Off

 Those two questions can produce very different rankings.

-Because re-ranking is done at runtime.
-It is more expensive than cosine-similarity search.
+Because re-ranking happens at runtime, it is much more expensive than cosine-similarity search.
 A cross-encoder has to read the query and each chunk together at runtime.
 That is not practical across millions of chunks.

 But it is practical after the initial retrieval has already narrowed the search space.

-1. Vector search, keyword search, and metadata filters retrieve a smaller candidate set, say 50 chunks.
+- Vector search, keyword search, and metadata filters retrieve a smaller candidate set (say, 50 chunks).

 Suppose a user asks: